Fudan-iGEM/2025-wiki/pages/experiments.md

 ## Other Experimental Methods

-[Bateria plasmid transformation](https://2023.igem.wiki/fudan/experiments/#plasmid-transformation) was conducted as described previously.
+[Bateria plasmid transformation](https://2023.igem.wiki/fudan/experiments/#plasmid-transformation) was conducted as described on our 2023 page.

-[Plasmid miniprep](https://2022.igem.wiki/fudan/experiments#plasmid-miniprep) was conducted as described previously.

-[Bacteria colony PCR](https://2022.igem.wiki/fudan/experiments#colony-pcr) was conducted as described previously.
+[Plasmid miniprep](https://2022.igem.wiki/fudan/experiments#plasmid-miniprep) and [bacteria colony PCR](https://2022.igem.wiki/fudan/experiments#colony-pcr) were conducted as described on our 2022 page.

 ## References